savvasdalkitsis/module-dependency-graph/README.md

 ## Issues

-The plugin currently only works on macOS since it is in the very early stages (as reflected by its version number).
+The plugin currently only works on macOS and Linux since it is in the very early stages (as reflected by its version number).
 Multi-platform support will be coming soon along with many customization options.

 License
 -------